The ongoing impact of the global pandemic has left its mark universally, creating disruption in some industries and opportunities in others.

 The rise of digital lending

-In plenty of places it became either impractical or entirely illegal to visit bricks and mortar locations in search of mortgage deals and mortgage refinancing, leading prospective buyers to look to digital solutions in greater numbers than ever before
+In plenty of places it became either impractical or entirely illegal to visit bricks and mortar locations in search of mortgage deals and mortgage refinancing.
+Lendstreet mortgage specialists note that this is leading prospective buyers to look to digital solutions in greater numbers than ever before.

 This is not just a case of the pandemic causing an increase in the number of mortgage applications submitted digitally, although this was certainly something that occurred over the course of 2020; it is also an era in which home buyers were actually empowered thanks to the tools that are available to them online.

 For example, consumers could learn how to find the best mortgage rate and even compare deals from major and minor lenders alike, rather than being corralled down a single path by just one financial organization or commission-driven brokerage.

 Speaking of looking for good rates on a mortgage, the pandemic’s economic impact also made life much better for home buyers, as rates fell to record lows in 2020, making it cheaper to get a long term mortgage deal than at any point in the past half-century.

 While this is good news on the surface, in practice it creates something of a conundrum because plenty of areas of the country have seen demand for housing dramatically outstripping supply.

 For some buyers this has meant that even if they have been eligible for one of the many appealing mortgage deals on offer during the pandemic, they have been unable to capitalize on this because there is simply nothing suitable in their desired location to put an offer on.

 A combination of the first two factors meant that the pandemic was something of a godsend for those who are just trying to get onto the housing ladder for the first time.